 Sometimes there are great deals on LoopNet, but you’re competing with every other investor to find them.
 If you are a Grade-A investor working with a top broker, you’ve got a chance to win the bid and seal the deal.
 This is not the site for rookies.

-LoopNet is a great place to learn about the market in Washington DC and North Carolina and see how the major money is moving.
+LoopNet is a great place to learn about the market in Charlotte and see how the major money is moving.
 You’ll be surprised what you can learn, so start searching through the properties for sale and watching where they close.

 Just like its name suggests, Auction.com is a big clearinghouse of auctions, — foreclosures, REOs, short sales, distressed properties, land, new construction — you name it, they probably sell it.

-Definitely check out the auction calendar, and make a trip to visit some Washington DC and North Carolina auctions.
+Definitely check out the auction calendar, and make a trip to visit some Charlotte auctions.
 You never know who you might meet at an auction – maybe your future business partner?

 The largest place to search the MLS (multiple listing service), Realtor.com is sometimes confusing and often doesn’t seem consistent with what data it displays.